UmaRathore/Python_Programming_Exercises/README.md

 string_segmented_from_dict_values
 You are given a dictionary of words and a large input string.
 You have to find out whether the input string can be completely segmented into the words of a given dictionary.

+best_time_sell_buy_stocks
+Dynamic Programming: Find maximum single sell profit Given a list of daily stock prices(integers for simplicity), return the buy and sell prices for making the maximum profit.
+We need to maximize the single buy / sell profit.If we can’t make any profit, we’ll try to minimize the loss.

+pair_sum
+Pair Sums.
+Given a list of n integers arr[0..(n-1)], determine the number of different pairs of elements within it which sum to k.
+If an integer appears in the list multiple times, each copy is considered to be different; that is, two pairs are considered different if one pair includes at least one array index which the other doesn't, even if they include the same values.

+balanced_parenthesis_stack
+ The sequence is composed of two or more non-empty sequences, all of which are balanced, or The first and last brackets of the sequence are matching, and the portion of the sequence without the first and last elements is balanced.
+You are given a string of brackets.
+Your task is to determine whether each sequence of brackets is balanced.
+If a string is balanced, return true, otherwise, return false

+binary_tree
+Inorder traversal, print all nodes